bookwyrm-social/bookwyrm/FEDERATION.md

 - `Remove`: Removes a book from a shelf or list.

 ## Alternative Serialization
-Because BookWyrm uses custom object types (`Review`, `Comment`, `Quotation`) that aren't listed in [the standard ActivityStreams Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary), statuses are transformed into standard types when sent to or viewed by non-BookWyrm services. `Review`s are converted into `Article`s, and `Comment`s and `Quotation`s are converted into `Note`s, with a link to the book and the cover image attached.
+Because BookWyrm uses custom object types that aren't listed in [the standard ActivityStreams Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary), some statuses are transformed into standard types when sent to or viewed by non-BookWyrm services. `Review`s are converted into `Article`s, and `Comment`s and `Quotation`s are converted into `Note`s, with a link to the book and the cover image attached.

 In future this may be done with [JSON-LD type arrays](https://www.w3.org/TR/json-ld/#specifying-the-type) instead.